Meniscus Tear Exercises

 A meniscus tear can cause your knee to feel unstable.

-Whether your knee is actually clinically unstable, or if it just feels unstable, wearing a hinged knee brace for a meniscus tear can be helpful to give you more confidence and peace of mind to do your daily activities without fear of your knee giving out.
+A knee brace can help to give you more confidence to do your daily activities without fear of your knee giving out.

 Physical Therapy For Meniscus Tear